barryclark/jekyll-now/_posts/2019-02-22-german-zuegnisse-no-fooling-nlp.md

 ## Mastering reference-speak and the risk of WYOS (writing your own sentence)

-People, who write German letters of reference in Germany, must master a special, secret language to say what they really mean about employee performance.
+People, who write German letters of reference in Germany, must master a special domain language to say what they really mean about employee performance.
 One way to be faster about writing these letters is to have a repository of reuse sentences.
 But, even with a large amount of pre-defined sentences onboard, we will never be able to satisfy all possible specific needs and formulations our customers might require.

 So, if a suitable boilerplate sentence isn’t found, authors must write it on their own.
 The problem occurs when the new sentence is not precisely formulated in accordance with the examples given above, it might change the overall grade of the reference letter.